Kelle Cruz

 Kelle Cruz is an astrophysicist who specializes in studying brown dwarfs.
 She currently works as an associate professor at Hunter College in New York City.
 With her study of brown dwarfs, Cruz hopes to better understand planets outside the Solar System and map out the universe, saying, "I hope that what I’m doing in our little bit of the galaxy is similar to what the explorers did by discovering and mapping the New World and North America."
+Kelle is co-PI of the Brown Dwarfs in New York City (BDNYC) research group.